jlegind/Specimens_OCR/README.md

 # Specimens_OCR
-Pipeline for OCR'ing labels on specimen images
+Pipeline for OCR'ing labels on specimen images.
+This is a work in progress and modules will be added 'on the go'

 ## Steps